zackbatist/open-archaeo/README.md

 + taphocoenose / Artifact_Class_Diversity / [GitHub](https://github.com/taphocoenose/Artifact_Class_Diversity)
 + demjanp / ede_interpolation / [GitHub](https://github.com/demjanp/ede_interpolation) / [Website](https://plugins.qgis.org/plugins/ede_interpolation/) - A QGIS 3 plugin for spatio-temporal interpolation of archaeological settlement evidence
++ Bruno Desachy / Référentiel et Cartographie de l’Archéologie Parisienne / [Website](https://abp.hypotheses.org/le-programme-bassin-parisien/les-projets/les-projets-associes-au-programme/fsn) - The ambition of this project is to establish a cartographic corpus of Parisian archeology.
+For this, it aims to provide researchers with an application that is both a consultation platform and a sort of daily and collaborative notepad.

 ### Viewshed Analysis